Awards & Contests

 These awards are bestowed by the New York Classical Club in honor of a master teacher, Phyllis Winquist, to support candidates who are taking courses to acquire or improve skills in teaching Latin or Ancient Greek in grades 6-12.
 Candidates must be paid members of the Club at the time of applying and during the twelve months of the funded period.
 They must either be teaching Classics in grades 6-12 or show a clear indication of doing so in the near future.
 Please click here to access the application.
 All application materials must be submitted by May 10.
 If you have any questions, please email Talia Varonos.

 High School Latin Sight Translations - This year’s competition will be at The Nightingale-Bamford School, 20 E 92nd St., New York, NY 10128.
-Date 13 April 2024.
-Monetary prizes will be awarded to the top three translators in each of the five different divisions of the competition.
+Date: 11 April 2026 from 12:00–1:30pm.
+Monetary prizes will be awarded to the top three translators in each of the five divisions of the competition.
 Teachers must register their students here.
-If you have any questions or concerns, please contact Talia Varonos.
-Download the flyer.
+If you have any questions or concerns, please contact Talia Varonos for further details.
+Please register by 03 April 2026.

-College Oral Reading Contests in Greek and Latin - Video submissions for this year’s College Oral Reading Contests in Greek and Latin must be emailed to Prof. Katharina Volk by April 12, 2024.
-See flyer for more details.
+College Oral Reading Contests in Greek and Latin - This year’s College Oral Reading Contests in Greek and Latin will take place at ISAW, 15 E 84th St., New York, NY 10028.
+Date: 25 April 2026 from 2:00–4:00pm.
+See our flyer for more details.
+Please contact Prof. Katharina Volk to register by 18 April 2026.

 Please see our events page for more information.